Trump claims Big Ten football was ‘totally dead’ before he intervened

 On Wednesday, the Pac-12 announced that officials in two key states were clearing the way for “contact practice and a return to competition.”
 In a statement, Pac-12 Commissioner Larry Scott hailed California Gov. Gavin Newsom (D) and Oregon Gov. Kate Brown (D) for helping remove “state restrictions on our ability to play sports in light of our adherence to strict health and safety protocols and stringent testing requirements.”

 “We’re going to see what we can do,” Trump said in the wide-ranging interview in which he also claimed to have shot “in the low 70s” at Winged Foot, the site of the U.S. Open this week and one of golf’s toughest courses.
 “I hear there’s a little flexibility with Pac-12.
-I don’t want to get people’s hopes up too high. there’s a little flexibility and we’ll see if we can do it.”
+I don’t want to get people’s hopes up too high.
+There’s a little flexibility, and we’ll see if we can do it.”